Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 2. Add the file contents to the `src/qiskit_sphinx_theme/theme/qiskit-sphinx-theme/static/js/web-components/` folder in this theme repository.
 (We shouldn't add web components to Pytorch.)
 3. Load the web component in `extra_head.html` with a line like `<script src="{{ pathto('_static/js/web-components/my-component.js', 1) }}"></script>`.
 4. Use the web component element in the relevant HTML, e.g. `<my-component>` in `layout.html`.
 Remember to surround the change with a `QISKIT CHANGE:` comment.
-5. Build the example docs with `THEME=_qiskit_furo tox -e docs` to ensure everything works.
+5. Build the example docs with `tox -e docs` to ensure everything works.
 6. Update this guide with specific instructions for the web component.

 ------